What's the Big Idea?: classic and contemporary short stories

 - An enthusiasm for reading and discussing a range of texts in large and small groups.

 - A willingness and ability to do some reading and preparation outside the class.
-You will be expected to read the selected short stories for each session.
+You will be expected to read the selected short story for each session.

 - An interest in, and ability to listen to, the responses of other students to the work discussed.